nus-cs2103-AY2223S2/tp/docs/UserGuide.md

   </tr>
 </table>

-In Vim, pressing `l` moves you to the right, but in Vimification, pressing `l` would move you to the right and display the task detail.
+In Vim, pressing `l` moves you to the right, but in Vimification, pressing `l` would move you to the right-side panel and display the task detail.

 <img class="ui-img" src="images/ug-images/6.before-l.png">

 <img class="ui-img" src="images/ug-images/7.after-l.png">

+In Vim, pressing `h` moves you to the left, but in Vimification, pressing `l` would move you back to the task list(and hence clear out the right-side panel!).

 **NOTE: If at any point when you are unable to navigate the task list, pressing `j` or `k` multiple times will cause Vimification to refocus onto the task-list and work again.**